 Buying Nokia was meant to catapult Microsoft into the phone market.
-Microsoft phones are great.
+The company’s phones are great.
 In many respects the Windows Phone operating system is better than Android.
 I used one for a couple of years, but they were too late.

 Instead of a steady-as-she-goes update to Windows 7 Microsoft went in boots and all with tablet-like touch screen technology for Windows 8.

 Microsoft intended the move to be disruptive.
-In the event it disrupted Microsoft.
+In the event it was disrupted.

 Buying Nokia was a disaster.
 Many of the 25,000 employees at the phone maker have lost their jobs.
 There are empty factories and ghost towns in Nokia’s native Finland.

 It didn’t go any better for Microsoft.
 Almost every dollar it spent has gone down the gurgler.

 However, Microsoft was big enough to weather that storm.
 A new boss, a new direction and a new confidence mean any lasting damage is now safely behind the company.

 Microsoft should have known better.
 Large scale technology company mergers seldom deliver the promised gains.
 Most destroy value.
 There are as much about ego or distracting attention with big gestures as about creating fresh opportunities.
 Savvy investors run a mile when they hear the term synergy.

 Microsoft’s Nokia acquisition is the latest in a long string of large-scale technology deals that failed to deliver on promised benefits.
 Think Oracle and Sun Microsystems.